bidlo-AI/app-3.1/docs/sidebar.markdown

   - Order is applied on load (via `preloadedUser: api.users.getUser`) and defaults to `['teams','private']` if not set.
   - On drag end, order is saved via `api.users.setSidebarSectionsOrder({ order })`.

+- Team order:
+  - The order of Teams inside the Teams section is persisted per user on `users.sidebar_team_order`.
+  - On drag end, order is saved via `api.users.setSidebarTeamsOrder({ order })`.

+- Page order:
+  - Order of top-level pages in Private and within each Team is persisted on `blocks.position`.
+  - On drag end, order is saved via `api.blocks.reorderTopLevelPages({ workosOrgId, scope, ids, teamId? })`.

 ### Provider and Hook

 - Wrap your layout with `SidebarProvider`, passing the initial `sidebar_hidden` boolean from the server.